 The SIDS LHI website features tools, studies, videos, key events and a wealth of information on the energy transformation in SIDS.

-The website's Country Profiles section, currently under development, provides an overview of key indicators, renewable energy developments and recent initiatives/programmes in each of the Initiative's SIDS partners.
+The website's Country Profiles section, provides an overview of key indicators, renewable energy developments and recent initiatives/programmes in each of the Initiative's SIDS partners.